 All applications will now be submitted online through our grants application portal.
 Instructions and all other information related to the grant application process are available on the portal page.

-*On Thursday, May 3, 2018, at 10 am, the Arizona Department of Forestry and Fire Management will host a Grant Application Q & A webinar.
-Availability may be limited, so please RSVP no later than May 1st.
+UPDATE: The date of the Q&A Webinar has been changed to Thursday, May 10th, at 10 am.
+Availability may be limited, so please RSVP no later than May 8th.
 To register for the webinar, please email the Grants Department at [email protected].
 Please include your organization name and the number of expected participants.

 You can also contact the Grants Department at [email protected] with any other questions.